Article 11 — Nifty and Bank Nifty Intraday Methodologies: An Educational Overview

 - All three strategies concurrently without correlation awareness

 Stage 2 Volume 2 (Setup Library) covers 10 setups including these three with detailed rule specifications and regime filters.
+All setups are taught as methodology with historical-data examples (≥30-day lag), never as live signals.

 Related reading